Merrill Lynch Self Directed Account

 - And more...

-Any asset purchased must be held in an account of some type, and Merrill has a lot of them.
-Besides individual and joint accounts, the company has multiple tax shelters, including trusts, 529 plans, and retirement accounts.
+Any asset purchased must be held in an account of some type, and Merrill has many of them.
+Besides individual and joint accounts, the company offers multiple tax-advantaged account structures, including trusts, 529 plans, and retirement accounts.

-Every account and every customer in the Wealth Management unit has an assigned financial planner.
-These folks are some of the most qualified advisors Merrill has, so Wealth Management customers tend to be well taken care of.
+Every account and every customer in the Wealth Management division has an assigned financial advisor.
+These professionals are some of the most experienced advisors Merrill has, so Wealth Management clients generally receive a high level of service.
 Examples of services these financial experts can provide include:

 - Personalized financial plan